-On each item record in Cloud POS backoffice, you have the option to set various levels of pricing.
-This allows you to dictate different prices for an item, depending on where in your platform the item is to be sold.
-You can also use price levels to provide alternative pricing in-store.
+On each item record in the Cloud POS Back Office, you have the option to set multiple levels of pricing.
+This allows you to dictate different prices for an item, depending on where in your platform the item is to be sold (and who it is sold to).

 Price Levels are found on each item record, under the Advanced tab: